tommyli03/citylink_data/README.md

 Please refer to the project directory tree below.

 ### Download the Raw Data.
 The raw data are downloaded from various sources listed above.
-We prepared a Google Drive link with all the raw data we used for this project.
+We prepared a [Box Drive link](https://upenn.box.com/s/08a0r28gho4ahxfoxmatqsjnz1tyg303) with all the raw and processed data we used for this project.
 GTFS data from Transit Land can be downloaded from the script, by providing your API key in `src/config.yaml` and running
 ```
 python src/prepare_GTFS/download_GTFS.py
 ```